 Instead, they’ll focus on terms related to your mission.
 This means your ad viewers are often brand new prospects who are interacting with your organization for the very first time.

 Make sure your ad copy is informative and personable so that these users feel interested in getting to know your nonprofit!

 Though it’s usually a good idea to include sitelink extensions that link to your donation form, peer-to-peer fundraising campaign, or volunteer sign-up page, it’s equally important that you include links to download educational resources or view relevant on-site content before asking the user to pull out their wallet or get involved right away.

 We know that all of the tips above (plus all the other important tasks your nonprofit has to get to on a daily basis) might have your head swimming.
-But don’t worry—developing and implementing a stellar Google Ad Grant strategy doesn’t have to be your full-time job!
+But don’t worry—developing and implementing a stellar Google AdWords strategy doesn’t have to be your full-time job!
 You might just need a little help along the way.

 Your Google AdWords consultant can help you:

 - Assess your nonprofit’s fundraising and outreach goals.